Traubert/FiNer-rules/technical.md

 	sijaitsee	sijaita	[POS=VERB][VOICE=ACT][MOOD=INDV][TENSE=PRESENT][PERS=SG3]	_
 	Espoossa	espoo	[POS=NOUN][PROPER=PROPER][PROP=GEO][NUM=SG][CASE=INE]	[PROP=GEO]
 	.	.
 [POS=PUNCTUATION]	_

 Words with certain morphological features can be matched by formulating a regular expression that matches lines containing the desired morphological tags.
 For instance, a capitalized, pluralized noun equals a regular expression that matches lines starting with an uppercase letter whose third field contains the substrings `[POS=NOUN]` and `[NUM=PL]`.
+In the pmatch formalism, it can be

+      UppercaseAlpha Field FSep Field FSep Field {[POS=NOUN]} Field {[NUM=PL]} Field FSep Field FSep

-In Pmatch, a regular expression can be assigned a tag, in which case input sequences matched by said regular expression are enclosed in XML-style tags corresponding the assigned tag.
-The formalism also allows the user the user to name certain regular expressions and use these definitions like variables or functions to formulate more complex patterns.
-This is particularly useful for FiNER, as these features allow rules meant for tab-separated token-per-line input with contains morphological and semantic information to be legible and easy to modify.
+where `FSep` is the field separator i.e. the tab `\t`, `Field` matches a (potentially empty) field i.e. zero or more characters that are not field separators (`[ ? - FSep]*`).
+The HFST Pmatch formalism also allows the user the user to name certain regular expressions and use these defined sets of strings to formulate more complex patterns.
+This is particularly useful when writing NER rules for Finnish, since the formalism allow regular expression meant for matching strings tab-separated token-per-line input with morhological and lexical semantic information to be expressed as legible rules that are easy to modify.

+User-defined pmatch functions can used as shorthands for expressions that refer to specific parts of a line.
+For instance, the function `lemma_exact(S)` is a shorthand for the expression `Field FSep S FSep Field FSep Field FSep`, which matches all inflected forms of the word `S` in the input.

+In Pmatch, a regular expression can be assigned a tag with the function `EndTag()`, in which case input sequences matched by said regular expression are enclosed in XML-style tags corresponding the assigned tag.
+For instance, expressions that match names of companies end with the function `EndTag(EnamexOrgCrp)`.

+More information on finite-state pattern matching and HFST Pmatch operators can be found in [Lauri Karttunen's Pmatch tutorial](https://web.stanford.edu/~laurik/publications/pmatch.pdf) and on [HFST Wiki](https://github.com/hfst/hfst/wiki/Regular-Expression-Operators).

 ### Rule types